 Abair is a Gael Linn public speaking competition open to second level schools in Ulster and is organised out of Gael Linn’s regional office in Armagh City.
 The aim of the competition is to afford public speaking experience in Irish to students and the first rounds at least will be organised by video this year due to Covid-19.

-Five or six local qualifying rounds are held during school hours throughout Ulster but will be organised by video this year due to Covid-19.
+Usually five or six local qualifying rounds are held during school hours throughout Ulster but will be organised by video this year due to Covid-19.
 Venues are decided when all entry forms have been received.
 Each school is permitted up to four speakers in all four sections of the competition.
 Winners of the qualifying rounds proceed to the final, held after Christmas - the first rounds of Abair this year will be by video due to Covid -19.

 Roinn A: Meánscoileanna Faoi GCSE & Teastas Sóisearach